 Separately Excited DC Generator

-A DC generators whose field winding or coil is energised by a separate or external DC source is called a separately excited DC Generator.
+A DC generator whose field winding or coil is energised by a separate or external DC source is called a separately excited DC Generator.
 The flux produced by the poles depends upon the field current with the unsaturated region of magnetic material of the poles. i.e. flux is directly proportional to the field current.
 But in the saturated region, the flux remains constant.

 The figure of self-excited DC Generator is shown below: